Sindex42/gilded-rose-js/README.md

 - Refactoring
   - Made the iterator return early for Sulfuras as it is a legendary item that does not change
   - Simplified the nested if statements
   - Created classes for each category of item that inherits from the Item class
   - Integrated the classes back into the updateQuality function
   - Removed magic numbers and added a module to hold the constants
-  - Added a Conjured item as an update to the system
+  - Modified NonUnique items to handle conjured items as an update to the system

 ### Reflections

 - advanceDay function needs further refactoring as it is too long
 - creating new items could be changed into a more generic function

 ## Original Specifications